- The easiest way to donate to top youth and student groups.

 - Mind the Gaps – MVP focused on local groups and areas of Senate states that are underfunded and not getting enough resources from national organizations.

 - Build long-term infrastructure and leadership for progressive change – MVP invests in groups that are locally rooted and driving change not just for one election, but year after year.
-We fund organizations and local leaders that will drive a Wave in 2018 and then immediately get to work on 2019 and 2020, not one-off campaigns that come and go each cycle.
+We fund organizations and local leaders that got out the vote in 2018 and are immediately getting to work on 2019 and 2020, not one-off campaigns that come and go each cycle.

 A first-rate youth and student vote group that runs both large-scale voter mobilization and issue campaigns.
 An Alliance for Youth Action affiliate.
 In 2016, New Era Colorado ran a huge 55,000 youth voter registration drive, a voter education program on 7 college campuses and distributed over 300,000 voter guides.